 The Housing Industry Association (HIA) reveals that the initiative could result in several new obligations.
 For example, employers may need to report when employees have been paid, they'd be obliged to use software as opposed to traditional paper systems, and payments like Pay As You Go would have to be made at the same time staff are paid.

-HIA argues that while the initiative could make the process a lot simpler and smoother for businesses, it may actually be the ATO that benefits the most, as it would would be able to identify those who don’t pay more easily.
+HIA argues that while the initiative could make the process a lot simpler and smoother for businesses, it may actually be the ATO that benefits the most, as it would be able to identify those who don't pay more easily.

-Regardless, it is probable that the new legislation will create a shift in the digital services such as the productivity and recruitment software that companies use in the future.
+Regardless, it is probable that the new legislation will create a shift in the digital services such as the productivity and recruitment payroll software that companies use in the future.